KVHEM/how_we_work/README2.md

-Doing reproducible science means establishing an efficient workflow.
+Our top priority is doing reproducible science.
+This means establishing an efficient workflow.

 ## Onboarding